 - a programming language of choice (it's usually Python)

-- a web assesment security tool (Burp, ZAP, Watobo, mitmproxy)
+- a web assessment security tool (Burp, ZAP, Watobo, mitmproxy)

 Olivier Bilodeau Cybersecurity Research Lead, GoSecure